 During a session, meeting hosts can grant "hand-raising" privileges to participants.
-In Samba Live, this functionality is known as "Request to Broadcast."
+In Digital Samba, this functionality is known as "Request to Broadcast."
 This allows audience members to participate during your meetings by asking permission to broadcast their own streams and presentations.

 How to turn on/off "Request to Broadcast" permission: